-Pacific West Christian Academy is proud to announce our exciting technology partnership with Global Academics and the University of Richmond.
+Pacific Point Christian Schools is proud to announce our exciting technology partnership with Global Academics and the University of Richmond.
 The Trajectory partnership provides our students with the finest technology education available today.
 Components of our program include:

 Our school has a full time Technology Instructor on staff who meets with every k-5 class weekly in the computer lab.
 Classroom teachers remain in the computer lab to assist students as well.
 The computer lab environment provides a hands-on learning instruction model.